Our people making a difference

-In 2015 we had 420 employees and brokers sign up for the program, with over 260 Aviva volunteers now ready to respond.
+Over 310 Aviva employees and brokers are trained and ready to respond.
 Through this national partnership we are able to help strengthen local communities from coast to coast.

 Find out more about Aviva Canada at the 2015 Disaster Management Forum

 In Singapore, Aviva’s people ran a “Big Breakfast” event supporting the work of their adopted charity partner, the Singapore Red Cross, to help children and elderly people from low-income families.